GetNerdyWithMe/oscillatory-north/README.md

 # Oscillatory North

-This repository explores whether biological systems select a preferred **oscillatory reference frame** (“north”) to reduce structural or informational instability.

-The project is motivated by a simple observation:
-multiple biological and mechanical systems exhibit oscillatory behavior, yet consistently converge toward a narrow set of stable rhythms.

-Rather than proposing a unified theory, this repository serves as a structured research scaffold connecting:
+Different systems keep doing the same thing.

+Trees under wind loading, a person on a swing, and simple neural oscillator models all tend to settle into a small set of stable motions, even when many are possible.
+The details differ, but the structure repeats.

+This repository is where that pattern was worked through using simple dynamical models.

+---

+## Repository Structure

+- `src/` – shared computational core
+- `math/` – governing equations and dimensional analysis
+- `mechanics/` – swing dynamics and mode selection
-- tree sway and growth adaptation under wind loading
+- `ecology/` – tree sway models
-- human vestibular regulation during rhythmic motion (e.g., swinging)
+- `neuroscience/` – coupled oscillator behavior
-- neural oscillatory alignment and prediction stability
+- `results/` – qualitative stability comparisons

-The emphasis is on modeling, open questions, and cross-domain consistency.

-This repository is intentionally incomplete.

-## Scope and Limitations
+- `framework/` – cross-domain synthesis
+- `docs/` – project notes

+**Entry point:** `math/canonical_oscillator.py`

+---

 ## Notes

-The models here stay intentionally simple.
+The models are simple by design.

-They are meant to make shared structure visible, not to match empirical systems in detail.
+They exist to make repeated structure visible, not to reproduce any single system faithfully.

-Where interpretation begins depends on the domain.
+How the behavior is interpreted depends on the domain.

+---

+This repository stops where the structure becomes clear.